Measuring What Matters: The KPIs Every Destination Marketing Organization Must Track to Prove Tourism Marketing ROI

 Share of voice in priority markets

-Destination-related search demand (Google Trends, Travel Insights)
+Destination-related search demand (e.g., Google Trends, travel search insights)

 Video reach and completion rates